Jaws: The Revenge: Plot

-Thea goes on an inflatable banana boat with her friend Margaret and her mother.
-While Carla presents her new art sculpture, the shark attacks the back of the boat, killing Margaret's mother.
-After Thea is safe, Ellen boards Jake's boat to track down the shark, intending to kill it to save her family.
+Thea goes on an inflatable banana boat, and the shark attacks the back of the boat killing another passenger.
+Witnessing this attack, Ellen boards Jake's boat to track down the shark, intending to kill it.
 After hearing about what happened, Michael confesses he knew about the shark, infuriating Carla.

 Michael and Jake are flown by Hoagie to search for Ellen and find the shark in pursuit of their boat.
 During the search, Hoagie explains to Michael about Ellen's belief that the shark that killed Sean is hunting her family.
 When they find her, Hoagie lands the plane on the water, ordering Michael and Jake to swim to the boat as the shark drags the plane and Hoagie underwater.
 Hoagie escapes from the shark, and Jake and Michael hastily put together a device that emits electrical impulses.
-As Jake moves to the front of the boat, the shark lunges up and mauls him.
-Jake manages to get the device into the shark's mouth before being dragged underwater.
-Michael begins blasting the shark with the impulses, which drive it mad; it repeatedly jumps out of the water, roaring in pain.
+Jake is then mauled by the shark, but manages to get the device into the shark's mouth before being dragged underwater.
+Michael begins blasting the shark with the impulses.
+It repeatedly jumps out of the water, roaring in pain.

-Michael continues blasting the shark with the impulses, causing it to leap out of the water again.
 Ellen steers the sailboat towards the shark, while thinking back to the shark's attack on Thea and also imagining Sean's death, and Martin defeating the first shark.
 As the shark is rearing up, she rams the broken bowsprit of the boat into it.

 In the original version of the film that was screened in the U.S., the shark bleeds out and dies after being impaled.
 In the revised ending (for international theaters and DVD release), the impaling causes the shark to immediately explode, and its corpse sinks to the bottom of the ocean (footage from the ending of the first film is used to show this).
-Also in the revised ending, Michael hears Jake calling for help, seriously injured but still alive (Jake died in the original cut).
+Jake dies in the original cut, but in the revised ending, Michael hears Jake calling for help, seriously injured but still alive.
 A short time later, Hoagie flies Ellen back to Amity Island.